 But, what actually happens on his return?

 His father saw him from a distance, was filled with compassion and sprinted to meet him.
 That’s significant.
 In that culture there was a proverb that said you could tell the manner of a man by the way he walked.
 Men over thirty did not run.
 Respectable men walked in a slow dignified manner.
-Imagine the looks as the father lifts his robes, exposes his knees and races through the village.
+Farmers lived in the village and went out to the field; so everyone sees him as he lifts his robes, exposes his knees and races through the village.

 One of the reasons he ran was to get there before anybody else.
 Remember the pot-breaking ceremony?
 He did not want his son to experience such pain and disgrace.
 If he gets to the son first, and accepts him, then, because of his status in that society, the rest of the village will have to accept him.